 How to Set Goals and Expectations with Your New Hires

-As IT staffing firms continue to achieve success and rapidly grow, they also continue to face the never ending struggle of hiring and on-boarding new hires.
+As IT staffing firms continue to achieve success and rapidly grow, they also continue to face the never ending challenge of sales onboarding and accelerating new hire ramp up time.
 Hiring a new employee is time-consuming and is often nerve-wracking for managers.
 You review resumes, spend considerable time and energy screening and interviewing candidates and speaking with references before finally selecting a candidate and crafting a job offer before the candidate accepts.
 You set a start date and breathe a sigh of relief.
 But wait, the real is work has yet to begin.

 The hiring process may be over but it is also true that a critical part of your job as a manager-arguably the most important- is about to begin.
 Your responsibility for supporting your new employee’s entry into your organization is that next part.
 The next several weeks, months and even years of your working relationship with your new hire will be defined by how well you execute this responsibility (no pressure managers:).